-Autodesk had income tax expense of \$30.8 million, relative to pre-tax income of \$129.0 million for the three months ended July 31, 2020, and income tax expense of \$26.3 million, relative to pre-tax income of \$66.5 million for the three months ended July 31, 2019.
-Autodesk had income tax expense of \$54.8 million, relative to pre-tax income of \$219.5 million for the six months ended July 31, 2020, and income tax expense of \$59.1 million, relative to pre-tax income of \$219.5 million for the six months ended July 31, 2020, and income tax expense of \$59.1 million, relative to pre-tax income of \$75.1 million for the six months ended July 31, 2019.
-Income tax expense for the three and six months ended July 31, 2020, increased and decreased, respectively, as a result of the jurisdictional mix of year-to-date earnings relative to the worldwide annual effective tax rate.
+Autodesk had income tax expense of \$23.2 million, relative to pre-tax income of \$138.8 million for the three months ended July 31, 2021, and income tax expense of \$30.8 million, relative to pre-tax income of \$129.0 million for the three months ended July 31, 2020.
+Income tax expense for the three months ended July 31, 2021, reflects a decrease in tax expense as a result of the jurisdictional mix of year-to-date earnings.

+Autodesk had income tax benefit of \$1.0 million, relative to pre-tax income of \$270.2 million for the six months ended July 31, 2021, and income tax expense of \$54.8 million, relative to pre-tax income of \$219.5 million for the six months ended July 31, 2020.
+Income tax benefit for the six months ended July 31, 2021, reflects a decrease in tax expense due to a discrete tax benefit primarily related to a Supreme Court decision in India on the taxability of software license payments to nonresidents and the associated withholding taxes, offset by an increase in tax expense from jurisdictional mix of year-to-date earnings.

 Autodesk regularly assesses the need for a valuation allowance against its deferred tax assets.
 In making that assessment, Autodesk considers both positive and negative evidence related to the likelihood of realization of the deferred tax assets to determine, based on the weight of available evidence, whether it is more likely than not that some or all of the deferred tax assets will not be realized.
+We have maintained a valuation allowance on our Netherlands, Canada, California, Michigan and U.S. capital loss deferred tax assets as it is more likely than not that some or all of the deferred tax assets will not be realized.